Will an attorney review my case?

 How does this whole thing work?

-I've never been to court before, I'm scared.
+I've never been to court before, what happens?

 Well that's understandable - courthouses are intimidating, beuracratic, and cold places.
 That is why we will make sure you know exactly where to go, what to file, and how to proceed.
 We don't like surprises, and we'll make sure you're never caught off-guard throughout the process.